 Piltown is served by a sewerage scheme with secondary treatment, which was constructed in 1985.
-This has a design Population Equivalent of 1500, and is currently operating with a population equivalent of 3000 and therefore does not have capacity to cater for future demand.
+This has a design Population Equivalent of 1500, and is currently operating at approximately double its design capacity and therefore does not have capacity to cater for future demand.